 Much to our delight, a few years ago BENRUS revisited their popular designs, and re-issued some stunning pieces.
 The design itself was barely changed, however, the watches were given technological updates—such as automatic Swiss movements—making them ready and more than qualified to compete in today’s market.

-BENRUS Orbit Robot Skindiver: Overview
+BENRUS Orbit Robot: Overview

-The Benrus Orbit Robot Skindiver is a show-stopping reissued version of the 1972 original model.
+The Benrus Orbit Robot is a show-stopping reissued version of the 1972 original model.
 The classic design is tastefully updated with modern materials to harmonize vintage and contemporary elements.
 The cushion case design retains the retro feel of the watch, boasting a comfortable 41 mm width, which works well for most wrist sizes.
 The brushed stainless steel bezel, case, and bracelet pair beautifully with the gray fumé dial.
 The dial has a lighter metallic color at the center—connecting it visually back to the case—while progressively getting darker towards the outer edge, providing a great contrast and visual frame.
 The orange wide baton hour and minute hands make the watch look very robust.
 It comes equipped with the Soprod P024 Swiss automatic movement, providing a 38-hour power reserve.
-The Orbit Robot Skindiver is an elegant statement piece.
+The Orbit Robot is an elegant statement piece.

 Specs: